Miss South Carolina USA

 Miriam Stevenson, South Carolina's first Miss USA and the United States' first Miss Universe, was also the first Miss USA winner to have competed at Miss America.
 She was the first woman to have competed at Miss America, Miss USA, and Miss Universe.
 South Carolina's second Miss USA was Shawn Weatherly, who also went on to win Miss Universe.

-Seven Miss South Carolina USAs have also held the Miss South Carolina Teen USA title and competed at Miss Teen USA.
+Nine Miss South Carolina USAs have also held the Miss South Carolina Teen USA title and competed at Miss Teen USA.
 Two have also competed at Miss America.

 Miss South Carolina USA titleholders have also competed at two other major international pageants.
 Gina Tolleson, first runner-up at Miss USA 1990, went on to win the Miss World crown that year, and Miss South Carolina USA 2004, Amanda Pennekamp, has also competed at the Miss Earth 2006 pageant where she made the top 16.

-Kirby Elizabeth Self of Greenwood was crowned Miss South Carolina USA 2023 on March 4, 2023 at North Charleston Coliseum & Performing Arts Center in North Charleston.
-She will represent South Carolina for the title of Miss USA 2023.
+Gallienne Nabila of Greer was crowned Miss South Carolina USA 2025 on August 31, 2025, at The Twichell Auditorium in Spartanburg.
+She represented South Carolina for the title of Miss USA 2025.